-As students start creating their final college list, smart families make sure they use the Net Price Calculator on all possibilities before adding them to the final list.
+When students start creating their final college list, smart families make sure they use the Net Price Calculator on all possibilities before adding them to the final list.
 Net Price Calculators (NPC) provide families with the estimated price they will pay after deducting for gift aid.
-Essentially, they provide the average paid by students with similar financial background excluding loans and work-study.
+This is called the average net price.
+Essentially, NPCs provide the average paid by students with similar financial background excluding loans and work-study.
 They have only been around since 2011 and can be a valuable tool for families targeting colleges generous with financial aid.
 However, they aren’t perfect and anyone who uses NPCs need to keep the following in mind:

 Remember, the number you get is based on averages.
 That means that some students probably received considerable more while other received a lot less.
 The school isn’t promising you the amount–most will require you to check off a statement acknowledging this before providing the estimates.